Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Do you believe it is possible for someone not to remember or know they belong to another dating site or marriage agency?

-(Many Colombian women will not remove themselves from dating sites if they can hide this from their partner even if they are married.
+(Many Colombian women do not remove themselves from dating sites even after they are married.
 They don’t necessarily do this to cheat, but for gratification in knowing other men are interested in them.

 How many email accounts do you have?